Walheimat/wal-emacs/README.md

     We also always want to ensure the package, i.e. if it's not there, get it.

-    I used chords for a few, common actions but prefer using hyper key now.
+    I used key-chords for a few, common actions but prefer using hyper key now.

         (require 'use-package-ensure)
         (setq use-package-always-ensure t)